t114598020/Spatial_LAQP/Readme.md

 The reference paper is at [LAQP](https://arxiv.org/abs/2003.02446).

+Our dataset is Uber Pickups in New York City, the original website is at [kaggle](https://www.kaggle.com/datasets/fivethirtyeight/uber-pickups-in-new-york-city).

 Install [POWER dataset](https://archive.ics.uci.edu/dataset/235/individual+household+electric+power+consumption) for the LAQP_power.ipynb.

-Install [Uber Pickups NYC dataset](https://drive.google.com/file/d/1pdWmns1IamjDkMToYapufxCmtb8kFDp3/view?usp=sharing) for the LAQP_uber.ipynb and the demo.
+Install pre-processed [Uber Pickups NYC dataset](https://drive.google.com/file/d/1pdWmns1IamjDkMToYapufxCmtb8kFDp3/view?usp=sharing) for the LAQP_uber.ipynb and the demo, we only use uber-raw-data.csv from April to September.

 Put the installed file to `./data/`.